-The Chiang Mai Consulate, under guidance of the Australian Embassy Bangkok:
+The Chiang Mai Consulate, under the guidance of Australian Embassy Bangkok:

 provides some consular assistance to Australians,